 - Do not use the word “framework” in your interview.
 The moment you use that word, you’re telling the interviewer that you’re going to fit the case into a previously memorized set of rules.
 Strict rigidity is not your friend.

 Frameworks are only a starting point.
+Remember, this is only a intro to case frameworks.
 These frameworks are really good at helping you come to grips with the concepts being presented.
 Once you understand what is being asked, adjust them to the case at hand.

 1 – Market Sizing